-Resources in excess of the required minimum staffing (for current and reasonably expected conditions) can be made available by the Forest to support fires regionally or nationally.
+Resources more than the required minimum staffing (for current and reasonably expected conditions) can be made available by the Forest to support fires regionally or nationally.

-Modules supporting initial attack within the Blue Mountain area (BMIDC area) are considered in minimum staffing calculations as long as they are available to return to the District by the next burn period/day.
-If a module is committed and not available to return to the District by the next burn period/day, it is considered on assignment and does not count in minimum staffing calculations.
+Modules supporting initial attack within the Blue Mountain area (BMIDC area) count toward minimum staffing if they are available to return to the district by the next burn period/day.
+If a module is committed and not available to return to the district by the next burn period/day, it is considered on assignment and does not count toward minimum staffing.